 What is a Slip Connector and how does it work?

 A Slip Connector has a female end on one end and the rest of the pipe is like a male connector, slightly smaller than the regular inside dimension of stove pipe.
-It will telescope from 4" to 16" in another pipe.
-For instance; you have a 10" standard snout from a tee off of a chimney liner.
-You want the stainless steel to be exposed for at least 2".
-The slip connector will telescope inside the snout and you now have a pipe that will telescope from 14" to 26".
-Using a slip connector makes easy work of installing stove pipe, there is no cutting involved.
+It will telescope from 4″ to 16″ in another pipe.
+For instance; you have a 10″ standard snout from a tee off of a chimney liner.
+You want the stainless steel to be exposed for at least 2″.
+This will telescope inside the snout and you now have a pipe that will telescope from 14″ to 26″.
+Using a this connector makes easy work of installing stove pipe, there is no cutting involved.

 The slip connectors are available in stainless steel for connection to a chimney liner and also in 22 gauge black steel for use with stove pipe.

-The use of a slip connector is the easiest possible way to extend the length of the snout on a liner.
-A slip connector is simpler to use than a snout that is 22" or longer.
+Use of this product is the easiest possible way to extend the length of the snout on a liner, simpler to use than a snout that is 22″ or longer.